 "An Honors Advocate is a liaison for the entire Honors student population," said Macaisa, who graduated from NSU with a bachelor's degree in English in 2011.
 "Honors Advocates are the voice of the other Honors students, which is why it's such an honor to be chosen."

-"Admission reflects a personal and academic commitment," said Don Rosenblum, Ph.D., dean of the college.
-"Honors students are part of a select group of students, and they take on a significant responsibility to represent their peers, this program, and the university."
+"Admission reflects a personal and academic commitment," said Don Rosenblum, Ph.D., Dean of the college.
+"Honors students are part of a select group of students, and they take on a significant responsibility to represent their peers, this college, and the university."

 Beyond the benefits of hands-on learning, special recognition, scholarship rewards, and interaction with full-time faculty, students in the Honors program connect with and support each other through workshops, study groups, and other co-curricular activities.
 They learn not to see each other as adversaries but to work as a team, something that may be a new concept to many of them.